hellohaptik/docs_haptik/docs/bot-builder/basic/sharebot.md

 The foremost resolution is to check the URL link and inspect whether the 4 credentials (Client Id, Business Id, API Key, Base URL) are correct or not.
 Once they are configured properly, refresh the page.

-## What are the credentials of a bot?
+## What are the credentials of an IVA?

-There are four main credentials of a bot -
+There are four main credentials of an IVA -

 - Client Id: This is obtained when the partner is created,